Kxddeenn/Kxddeenn/README.md

   This improved my overall development in **Power Px**, a new programming language exclusively for Microsoft Applications.

 ## 🌱 Learning and Growing
 - Currently exploring Vue.js, improving my Javascript and Node.js skillset.
+- Studying C and C++ in school.
 - Improving my code readability and documentation.

 ## 📫 How to Reach Me